Commonwealth-leased vehicles are provided to parliamentarians through the whole-of-government fleet provider, currently sgfleet.

 - flat magnetised material for signage purposes.

+Post-installation costs, including removal of mobile office signage, are your personal responsibility.
 Any vehicle damage resulting from the application or use of signage needs to be rectified prior to returning your vehicle.

 Mobile office signage:

 - may include wording and/or symbols for the purpose of identifying or directing constituents to the mobile office location

 - must not contain issues-based or election campaign material (for example, ‘Say yes/no to [issue]’ or ‘Vote for [name of member]’).

 Your responsibilities, including servicing, maintenance and repairs

 When requesting a vehicle, you will be asked to sign a vehicle certification form (see related resources) that sets out your responsibilities.

 All Commonwealth-leased vehicles must be maintained and returned in good condition.
 To assist with this: